 Peoria is a larger medium-sized city located in the state of Illinois.
 With a population of 110,417 people and 34 constituent neighborhoods, Peoria is the seventh largest community in Illinois.

-Peoria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Peoria isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Peoria are a mix of both white- and blue-collar jobs.
 Overall, Peoria is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Peoria who work in office and administrative support (11.06%), sales jobs (10.38%), and management occupations (8.29%).

 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.